ckeditor/ckeditor4-docs/guides/plugin_sdk/intro/README.md

 ## What is a Plugin?

 Plugins are the most important building blocks of CKEditor.
-They provide all editor features, including user interface rendering, text manipulation, data input and output, etc. They are built on top of the base which is called the **CKEditor Core**, represented the [CKEditor Core API](#!/api).
+They provide all editor features, including user interface rendering, text manipulation, data input and output, etc. They are built on top of the base which is called the **CKEditor Core**, represented by the [CKEditor Core API](#!/api).

 A huge variety of plugins is provided by both the core CKEditor development team and the CKEditor developers community.
 The [CKEditor Add-on Repository](http://ckeditor.com/addons/plugins) is the starting point to find and share them.
 See the [Installing Plugins](#!/guide/dev_plugins) article for more information about how to add additional plugins to create a custom CKEditor build.